skx/kpie/README.md

   * `size` - Get/Set the width/height of a window.
 * Misc
   * `focus` - Focus the window.
-  * `workspace` - Return the workspace the window is active on.
-(Maybe be -1 if the window is pinned, or invisible).
+  * `workspace` - Get/set the workspace the window is active on.
+(Return value will be -1 if the window is pinned, or invisible).